lademeister/ESP32-RaceBox/README.md

 Checksum check and message identification are implemented, data parsing is implemented for RaceBox Data Messages (=live data like GPS speed, coordinates, accelerations, heading, date/time, voltage etc.) parsing of other message types is prepared but not yet implemented.

+Automatic reconnect is implemented.
+For voltage readings, an automatic device recognition between RaceBox Mini/Mini S and RaceBox micro is implemented,

 The code is commented in detail to allow better understanding.